 '''

-(profile-load-data path ...)
+(profile-load-data path ...) procedure

-returns: unspecified

-libraries: (chezscheme)

 '''

 Each path must be a string.

 This procedure reads profile information from the files named by path ... and stores it in the compiler's internal database of profile information.
 The contents of the files must have been created originally by profile-dump-data using the same version of Chez Scheme.